Mesabloo/coqide.kak/README.md

 - `coqide-previous` removes the last processed Coq statement from the processed state.
 - `coqide-query` prompts for a query to send directly to the `coqidetop` process and sends it without affecting the current state.
 - `coqide-move-to` tries to process Coq statements until the main cursor.
+- `coqide-hints` asks the daemon for hints for the current proof.
+  These may not necessarily be meaningful or useful at all, but this command is provided just in case.
+- `coqide-goto-tip` moves the cursor

 Additional functionality:
-- This plugin will aso automatically backtrack to the cursor when an insertion is detected before the end of the processed range.
+- This plugin will also automatically backtrack to the cursor when an insertion is detected before the end of the processed range.

 ## Documentation